 When you get car insurance quote, one of the first questions you will be asked is “What is your annual mileage?

-Some people only drive on the weekends versus others who commute daily for work.
+Some people only drive on the weekends, while others commute daily for work.
 There can be a huge difference in how much you drive annually.
-Here is how you can figure out your annual mileage.
+Here is how to calculate your annual mileage.

 A typical vehicle is on the road for 11 years (up from 8 years in 1995).
 However, many drivers don’t realize the long-term financial benefits of keeping a car for 200,000 kilometres.
 Although there are repairs along the way, you can save around $30,000.
 This is the cost of a new car.
-The key to savings is limiting the impact of depreciation on your car.
+The key to saving money is minimizing the impact of depreciation on your car.

 Here are six tips on making your car last longer, even with high mileage.